 Cheese is an excellent source of calcium, which remains the prime element in the makeup of teeth.
 Eating cheese also increases the saliva in a person’s mouth, making cheese an excellent choice to keep the mouth healthy as well as the teeth.
 The protein in cheese also further provides strength to a tooth’s enamel.

-Yogurt is a favorite food with many people due to the number of flavors available.
+Yogurt is a favorite food with many people due in the tooth-friendly foods list.
+It has a number of flavors available too.
 Yogurt is one of the tooth friendly foods that remains a bountiful source of calcium, protein, and probiotics.
 Calcium and protein harden and strengthens bones, the jaw, and teeth.
 The probiotics in yogurt benefit a person’s intestinal bacteria.
 These same probiotics also prevent damage from occurring in the teeth as the probiotic kills cavity-causing germs.
 Choose a sugar-free type of yogurt or plain yogurt to give your teeth all the benefits without adding sugar and potential tooth decay.

 The American Dental Association would prefer that people stay away from most types of sweets.
 A healthy alternative to sugary candy and other sweets is the crunchy, juicy apple.
 Eating an apple increases the saliva inside the mouth.
 This saliva also rinses the mouth of germs and food particles.
 The fiber in the fruit stimulates the gums as well as providing needed roughage to the diet.
 These properties make an apple the perfect ending to a meal, as the fruit cleans the teeth of food particles until an individual can get to their toothbrush.